rancher/docs/content/rancher/v2.x/en/cluster-admin/tools/logging/kafka/_index.md

         openssl req -x509 -newkey rsa:2048 -keyout myservice.key -out myservice.cert -days 365 -nodes -subj "/CN=myservice.example.com"
         ```

-1. In the **CA Certificate PEM** certificate section, either copy and paste the certificate or upload it using the **Read from a file** button.
+1. If you are using a self-signed certificate, provide the **CA Certificate PEM**.
+You can either copy and paste the certificate or upload it using the **Read from a file** button.

-   * If you are using a self-signed certificate, provide the **CA Certificate PEM**.
-   * If you are using a certificate from a certificate authority, provide your **Trusted Server Certificate Chain**.

 ### SASL configuration